 - Low (or no) EMF pollution − obviously you don’t want to expose yourself to unnecessary UV or electromagnetic radiation in the process of detoxifying your body.

-If you’re considering a sauna for your home, I recommend the Sunlighten line of full-spectrum infrared saunas.
+If you’re considering a sauna for your home, we recommend the Sunlighten line of full-spectrum infrared saunas.
 Sunlighten saunas are custom-designed and backed by dozens of clinical studies showing that they effectively deliver all three types of infrared wavelengths (near, mid, and far) at the proper amounts for achieving your desired health goals.

-As far as I’m aware, there’s no other brand on the market that offers a three-in-one system capable of delivering an optimal balance of all three infrared wavelengths.
+As far as we’re aware, there’s no other brand on the market that offers a three-in-one system capable of delivering an optimal balance of all three infrared wavelengths.
 Sunlighten saunas also have high emissivity − upwards of 99% − which simply means that they’re extremely efficient in infrared heat output.

 They’re also extremely low in harmful EMF emissions.
 The company claims its Signature far infrared line “Ultra Low EMF Technology” produces “virtually no EMFs” at all, and it has the third-party test results to back this.
-After looking through the test results myself, I have to say that I’m thoroughly impressed with this particular sauna brand.
+After looking through the test results ourselves, we have to say that we’re thoroughly impressed with this particular sauna brand.
 If you’re looking to invest in your wellness, consider this top-of-the-line sauna.